deanhiller/webpieces/webserver/README.md

  * core/runtimecompiler - create a runtime compiler with a list of source paths and then just use this to call compiler.getClass(String className) and it will automatically recompile when it needs to.  this is only used in the dev servers and is not on any production classpaths (unlike play 1.4.x)

 #### TODO:
+* implement https://vladmihalcea.com/how-to-bootstrap-hibernate-without-the-persistence-xml-file/ to get rid of hacks on gradle AND it's just better to control it
 * tie together BufferPool max size, http1.1 max size, http2 max local size, channelmanager backpressure (size*10 (and for ssl*1.2))
 * tests, tests, tests
   * test backpressure on upload file http1.1